pcal43/mob-filter/docs/advanced-configuration.md

 ## Stuck?

-If you havent'w roked with json before, the advanced configuration can be a little daunting.
+If you haven't worked with json before, the advanced configuration can be a little daunting.
 Consider using Chat-GPT or another LLM to generate a config for you.
 You'll get much better results if you direct it to the json schema for the config file here:

 https://github.com/pcal43/mob-filter/blob/main/docs/mobfilter.schema.json